gustavokuklinski/bit-rot/game/gdd/map.md

 This would create a chain of three maps you can walk through from left to right and back.

-For spawning and background the maps must have a:
+For spawning and ground the maps must have a:
 * map_0_1_0_0_spawn.csv
 * map_0_1_0_0_ground.csv